MrigankaDebnath03/DEVSMITH/README.md

 **Configuration:**

 * Download and setup Node JS in your PC.
-* Before running the extension.js file, make youre you have node installed in your system and run this command in the terminal window ``` npm install -g yo code-generator ```
+* Before running the extension.js file, make youre you have node installed in your system and run this command in the terminal window ``` npm install --global yo generator-code ```

 2. Open the project folder in Visual Studio Code.